 Candidates may organize as a cooperative group to work together on their campaigns.

-If candidates belong to a slate cooperative, they must indicate the name of the cooperative slate and the group campaign manager on their nomination forms and if they decide to form or join a group after submitting their nomination form, they must inform the Electoral Office, in writing, within 24-hours of that decision.
-Group names are for internal Electoral Office use only, and may not be displayed on campaign materials.
+If candidates belong to a slate cooperative, they must indicate the name of the cooperative slate and the group campaign manager on their nomination forms and if they decide to form or join a cooperative after submitting their nomination formmust update their nomination form with the Electoral Office.

-In their campaign materials, candidates are permitted to endorse other candidates and/or groups, provided they have the written consent of the other candidate and/or group.
+Candidates are permitted to endorse other candidates, provided they have the written consent of the other candidate and/or cooperative.

 Cooperative names, logos and/or slogans may not be included in any campaign materials.